cometbft/cometbft/docs/references/config/config.toml.md

 The node will try to connect to any of the configured seed nodes when it needs addresses of potential peers to connect.
-Connections to seed nodes are short-term: seed nodes will transmit to the node a list of addresses of potential peers and then disconnect.
-No blocks or consensus communication should take place.

 Example:
 ```toml